adamency/numen/README.md

     numen

-There shouldn't be any output but you should be able to type "hey" by saying "hoof eve yank" and transcribe a sentence after saying "scribe".
-You can terminate it by pressing Ctrl+c which is "troll cap".
+There shouldn't be any output but you should be able to type *hey* by saying "hoof each yank".
+You can also try transcribing a sentence after saying "scribe", and terminate it by pressing Ctrl+c (a.k.a "troy cap").

 If nothing happened, check it's using the right audio device with: